 OverviewΒΆ

 The FILTER program from OpenEye, Cadence Molecular Sciences provides all of the functionality outlined above, and additional physical property filters.
-It is highly recommended that FILTER or a program similar in functionality be used for input file preparation of large datasets.
+FILTER, or a program similar in functionality, should be used for input file preparation of large datasets.